neorefraction/ROS2_rUBot_mecanum_ws/Documentation/05b_Project_TrafficSigns_YOLO_AGV.md

     ros2 launch my_robot_bringup my_robot_bringup_sw.launch.xml use_sim_time:=true x0:=0.5 y0:=-1.5 yaw0:=1.57 robot:=rubot/rubot_mecanum.urdf custom_world:=square4m_sign.world
     ````
     >Important: Include a traffic signal in the world.
 When using "square4m_sign.world" you can change the sign model on line 30 changing the traffic sign model name
-    - In real robot LIMO the bringup is already made when turned on
+    - In real robot rUBot or LIMO the bringup is already made when turned on

 - Generate a map
     - In simulation: